TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 [ PC Info ] [  Adm PS  ] [ Taskbar 2 ] [VolDwn  Enter]       [M4 M22] [M5 M23] [M6 M24] [V-][ Ret ] [B-A]
          Caps          Num         Scroll                            C        N        S

+[Cut][Copy][Paste][Delete][Enter] are 8 keys - Layout 1 has one group of 3 (+2) keys and Layouts 3 and 4 another
-[Cut][Copy][Paste][Delete][Enter] are 5 keys that can be assigned from 51 options:
+group of 3 (+2) keys - that can be each assigned from 51 options:
 1   2   3   4   5   6   7   8   9   10  11  12  13  14  15  16  17  18  19 20  21  22 - 27  28 - 51
 Del Bks Tab aTb Ins Esc PrS aPr Ret Snp Osk Num Cap Scr Cut Cpy Pst Tsk Run wX CPi Ts1 Ts6  K1 - K24

 1 Delete 2 Backspace 3 Tab  4 AltTab 5 Insert 6 Esc 7 PScr 8 AltPScr 9 Return 10 Snipping 11 OnScrKeyBrd
 12 NumLock 13 CapsLock 14 ScrollLock 15 Cut 16 Copy 17 Paste 18 TaskMan 19 Run 20 GuiX 21 Copilot 22-27 Tskbar1-6
-28-51 K1-K6.
-Keys K1-K6 can be associated with a macrostring definition: Keys K1 to K24 read the content of files K01Link to K24Link (selectable from the SDCard and/or flash memory), which contains a list of 3-letter file names containing macro definitions and/or text strings, such as a01-a99, m01-m24, s01-s24, t01-t24 or any other 3-letter name, to be executed in sequence, with separately defined repetitions and delays.
-If K1-K24 are pressed with no KxxLink file on either the SDCard or Flash, and a macro (max 3 bytes), has been defined for the Kxx key (by using *cm*nnKxx with nn file a01-a99 that will be copied to Key Kxx), then the short macro is executed.
-Delete all the K01-K24 defines by using *cm*nnkxx where nn and xx can be anything - use 00 for convenience.
+28-51 K1-K24.
+Keys K1-K24 can be associated with a macrostring definition: Keys K1 to K24 read the content of files K01Link to K24Link (selectable from the SDCard and/or flash memory), which contains a list of 3-letter file names containing macro definitions and/or text strings, such as a01-a99, m01-m24, s01-s24, t01-t24 or any other 3-letter name, to be executed in sequence, with separately defined repetitions and delays.
+If K1-K24 are pressed with no KxxLink file on either the SDCard or Flash, and a macro (max 3 bytes), has been defined for the Kxx key (by using *cm*nnKxx with nn file a01-a99 that will be copied to Key Kxx), then the short macro is executed - refer to Example 2 below for a detailed description on how to switch the 24 Kx keys from executing a link file to executing a short macro.
+Delete all the K01-K24 short macro defines (not the KxxLinks),  by using *cm*nnkxx where nn and xx can be anything - use 00 for convenience.

 For example, the file K01Link contains the text a50a51a52n.
 Assign this file which is hard-linked to key K1 to one of the top row 3 keys and when pressed it will execute the contents of three macro and/or text files: a50: GUI r,